HomeDirectoriesNAP Consistency: Your Directory Success Foundation

 Success Story: A consulting firm I worked with was repeatedly rejected from directories because their home-based business model confused reviewers.
 We solved this by creating a professional website section explaining their business model and including consistent NAP information across all platforms.
 Approval rates increased by 85%.

 Address clustering algorithms group businesses by location, then look for similar names within geographic proximity.
-A pizza restaurant and a pizza delivery service at the same address might be flagged as potential duplicates, even if they’re legitimately separate businesses.
+A pizza restaurant and a pizza delivery service at the same address might be flagged as potential duplicates, even if they’re genuinely separate businesses.

-Cross-platform analysis compares your submission against existing listings on the same directory and listings on other platforms.
+Cross-platform analysis compares your submission against existing listings on the same directory and on other platforms.
 If your business already exists with different information, the system might reject your new submission or merge it with the existing listing.

 Myth Buster: Many businesses believe that more citations always equal better results.
 In reality, quality trumps quantity.
 Ten consistent citations from authoritative sources outperform fifty inconsistent citations from low-quality directories.

-Future Directions
+Future directions

 Did you know?
 Amazon Cloud Directory research shows that distributed directory systems are moving toward eventual consistency models, which means changes to your business information might take longer to propagate but will be more thoroughly validated across all platforms.